huanchen-stack/tegraWATTS/README.md

 # tegraWATTS
 **tegraWATTS** is a tegrastats parser that help provide layer by layer energy consumption in model inferences.
+(The current tegraWATTS are tested only on single layer inferences.
+The code only takes care of jetson-nano and jetson-agx families.)

 ## Formats ##
 ### Input Formats ###